feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

                                features=features)
 ```

-- In the above code, we have a datasource that is an HDFS style source, indicating where we will get data from.
-- We also define a few features on top of those source data, for example we can simply do renaming (`f_trip_distance` is a rename of `trip_distance`), pre-processing, etc.
-- we then "assemble" the features and sources into an `FeatureAnchor`, so that it can be built and registered later.
-Again, think `FeatureAnchor` as a "View"

 ## Motivation on `Derived Feature`

 That sounds all good, but what if we want to compute something that is across two "Feature View"/"Anchor"s?
-Let's say in the above example, we want to calculate a feature that based on two input features, and those features are not in the same anchor (so you cannot use "preprocessing" in Anchor to pre calculate it).
+Let's say in the above example, we want to calculate a feature that based on two input features, and those features are in different anchors and you cannot use "preprocessing" .
 Here's why there is a concept in Feathr called "derived features", which allows you to calculate features based on other features, with transformation.
-For example,
+In practice, people can build features on top of other features and have a "feature chain".

+One example for Derived Feautre is as below:

 ```python
 f_trip_time_distance = DerivedFeature(name="f_trip_time_distance",